ray-project/ray/doc/source/serve/monitoring.md

 ```{literalinclude} doc_code/monitoring/request_id.py
 :language: python
 ```
-In the log, you can see 123-234 is the request ID, and the request ID is also included in the response.
+Request ID `123-234` is printed in the http proxy log file and deployment log file, and the request ID is also included in the response.

 HTTP proxy log file:
 ```